pydantic/pydantic/docs/blog/pydantic-v2.md

 This is not charity, recruitment or marketing - the argument should be about how much the company will save if pydantic is 10x faster, more stable and more powerful - it would be worth paying me 10% of that to make it happen.

-The plan is to have pydantic V2 released within 3 months of full time work (again, that'll be sooner if I can continue to work on it full time).
+The plan is to have pydantic V2 released within 3 months of full-time work (again, that'll be sooner if I can continue to work on it full-time :face_with_raised_eyebrow:).

 Before pydantic V2 can be released, we need to released pydantic v1.10 - there are lots of changes in the main branch of pydantic contributed by the community, it's only fair to provide a release including those changes,